Can Glaze and Underglaze Be Mixed?

 Mixing Glazes Together

-Mixing glazes together is a fun and creative way to come up with a variety of interesting colors and textures.
+Mixing glazes together is a fun and creative way to create a variety of interesting colors and textures.
 Although most Glazes are compatible with mixing, it comes with its own set of risks.
 It’s important that potters understand the properties of each glaze and how it will react when combined with another before playing around too much.
 It is best to mix glazes from the same manufacturer.

-Also, Combining certain glazes can lead to a muddy darker look!
+Also, combining certain glazes can lead to a muddy, darker look!
 Mixing test tiles can help to predict what the final product might look like.

 Mixing Underglazes Together